Archive for September, 2006

 Articles of War

-I know I said I was going to lighten up on the political stuff, but the fact is, there’s too much of it, and it’s too important.
-Here is an excellent piece by Fouad Ajami, from the Wall Street Journal, in which he discusses recent intelligence reports, addresses some misconceptions about the situation in Iraq, and argues that we must not “give in to despair.”
+Well, I know I said I was going to lighten up on the political stuff, but the fact is, there’s too much of it, and it’s too important.
+Here is an excellent piece by Fouad Ajami, from the Wall Street Journal, in which he discusses recent intelligence reports, adresses some misconceptions about the situation in Iraq, and argues that we must not “give in to despair.”
 Do take a look.

 Ignoble Savages

 I’ve been posting a lot of political items lately; too many, really, as I don’t want political issues to dominate here.
-I also think I am giving the impression that I am far off on the right, when actually my opinions vary widely on an issue-by-issue basis - I tend to side with the Left on most social issues (gay marriage, church/state, abortion, drug laws, environmental and energy policy), with the Right on some others (affirmative action, gun control, border control, and a general aversion to socialism), and with the neoconservative Right on one issue only, which is foreign policy (to the extent that US influence is fairly and honestly brought to bear in a struggle against tyranny).
-I have defended, at length, our our decision to knock Saddam off his perch, but I agree also that the job was catastrophically bungled, and that certain heads that still issue orders should have rolled long ago.
-I also share the Left’s low opinion of George Bush generally - his swagger, his smug religiosity, his inarticulateness, his lack of intellectual subtlety, and his inability to admit and correct error - as I have made abundantly clear in any number of posts.
+I also think I am giving the impression that I am far off on the right, when actually my opinions vary widely on an issue-by-issue basis – I tend to side with the Left on most social issues (gay marriage, church/state, abortion, drug laws, environmental and energy policy), though not all (affirmative action, gun control, border control, and pushing toward socialism generally), and with the Right, specifically the neoconservative right, on one issue only, which is foreign policy, to the extent that US influence is fairly and honestly brought to bear in a struggle against tyranny.
+I have defended, at length, our our decision to knock Saddam off his perch, but I agree also that the job was catastrophically bungled, and that heads that still issue orders should have rolled.
+I also share the Left’s low opinion of George Bush generally – his swagger, his smug religiosity, his inarticulateness, his lack of intellectual subtlety, and his inability to admit and correct error – as I have made abundantly clear in any number of posts.

 So I’ll try to ease off on the political rants.
 But not just yet; here’s one more.